 - MHFG carries out the safekeeping and management of material documents, such as the minutes of the Executive Management Committee meetings and other various committee meetings and materials related thereto, as well as ringisho (or approval documents) and reports, pursuant to certain rules.
-MHFG establishes and follows up on specific plans for information management, including training and checks, and reports to the Board of Directors, etc. with respect to the status of information management, etc. - MHFG has adopted a structure of Company with Three Committees for the purpose of securing the effectiveness of corporate governance and supervision of the management, and enabling the management to make swift and flexible decisions and to realize expeditious corporate management by the Board of Directors' delegating decisions on business execution. - The in-house company system, which is a management structure based on customer segments that aims to promptly conduct the banking, trust banking, securities, asset management and think tank functions, etc., was introduced. - With an aim to balance its risk-return through the integrated group-wide operation of business strategies, financial strategies and risk controls, the Group introduced the risk appetite framework, under which, the Group determines its business strategies and measures as well as its resource allocation and profit plans based on Mizuho's risk appetite that is defined as the level and type of risk management the Group is willing to assume in order to realize its business and financial strategies, and the Group monitors the operation status. - MHFG has determined the matters to be resolved by or reported to the Board of Directors, assignment of each organization, decision-making authority, etc. In addition, the Executive Management Committee and the Business Policy Committees were established and thus, MHFG ensures that Executive Officers as defined in the Companies Act execute their duties efficiently on a company-wide basis.
+MHFG establishes and follows up on specific plans for information management, including training and checks, and reports to the Board of Directors, etc. with respect to the status of information management, etc. - MHFG has adopted a structure of Company with Three Committees for the purpose of securing the effectiveness of corporate governance and supervision of the management, and enabling the management to make swift and flexible decisions and to realize expeditious corporate management by the Board of Directors' delegating decisions on business execution. - The in-house company system, which is a management structure based on customer segments that aims to promptly conduct the banking, trust banking, securities, asset management and think tank functions, etc., was introduced. - The in-house company system, which is a management structure based on customer segments that enables us to effectively conduct banking, trust banking, securities, asset management, think tank, and other group functions was introduced.
+Furthermore, Mizuho Financial Group has decided to establish new positions such as a deputy head at each in-house company who assists the head of the in-house company in order to further strengthen the operational structure of the in-house company system. - With an aim to balance its risk-return through the integrated group-wide operation of business strategies, financial strategies and risk controls, the Group introduced the risk appetite framework, under which, the Group determines its business strategies and measures as well as its resource allocation and profit plans based on Mizuho's risk appetite that is defined as the level and type of risk management the Group is willing to assume in order to realize its business and financial strategies, and the Group monitors the operation status.

+• MHFG has determined the matters to be resolved by or reported to the Board of Directors, assignment of each organization, decision-making authority, etc. In addition, the Executive Management Committee and the Business Policy Committees were established and thus, MHFG ensures that Executive Officers as defined in the Companies Act execute their duties efficiently on a company-wide basis.
 In order to improve the effectiveness of decision-making processes through simplification and increase efficiency, the integration and abolition of meetings, including those of the Business Policy Committees, etc., were resolved.